spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 ## Validate

-Once installed, the gateway registers itself with Palette.
-To verify the gateway is registered, navigate to **Tenant Settings > Private Cloud Gateways** and ensure the gateway is listed on the **Manage Private Cloud Gateways** page.
+Once installed, the PCG registers itself with Palette.
+To verify the PCG is registered, navigate to **Tenant Settings > Private Cloud Gateways** and ensure the PCG is listed on the **Manage Private Cloud Gateways** page.

-When you install the gateway, a cloud account is auto-created.
+When you install the PCG, a cloud account is auto-created.
 To verify the cloud account is created, go to **Tenant Settings > Cloud Accounts** and locate **MAAS** in the table.
 Verify your MAAS account is listed.

 </Tabs.TabPane>